Aljgutier/react_firebase/README.md

 - the page layout is contained within a CSS defined `form Container`
 - the sign-up form collects the users `screenName`, `email`, and `password`.
-- `handleSubmit` processes the for
+- `handleSubmit` processes the sign-up, including
   - `createUserWithEmailPassword` creates a new user.
-  - authorization is setup for the new user
+  - authorization for the new user
   - a local (client side) profile for the user is created with the users screenName
   - Next, a new Firebase doc is created with the email and screenName
   - Finally, if there is an error a toast notification is displayed on the page.